London Cure Smoked Salmon

-Secret Smokehouse proudly produce PGI status 'London Cure Smoked Salmon' from our small, artisan smokehouse based by London Fields, E8
+Secret Smokehouse proudly produces Protected Geographical Indicator [PGI] status 'London Cure Smoked Salmon' from our small, artisan smokehouse based by London Fields, E8.

 The characteristics of London Cure Smoked Salmon are linked to the geographical area on the basis of tradition, reputation, the smoking process (largely unchanged since 1905) and the skills of those involved in that process.
 These skills have been passed down from generation to generation.

 Salmon smoking in London started in the late 1800s when Eastern European immigrants who settled in London’s East End used it as a way of preserving fish at a time when refrigeration was basic.
 The Jewish population of the UK increased from 46,000 in 1880 to about 250,000 by 1919.
 They lived primarily in the large industrial cities, especially London, Manchester and Leeds.
 In London, Jews lived principally in the Spitalfields and Whitechapel areas, close to the docks, and the East End became known as a Jewish neighbourhood.
 When the Jews arrived from Eastern Europe they brought their own cuisine and the need to supply them with traditional food products saw the introduction of the first smokehouses in the East End.